cmergny/MultIHeaTS/README.md

 ```bash
 pip install -e .
 ```
-(It is plan to replace the conda env by packaging all dependancies in pip.)
+(It is in my plans to replace the conda env by packaging all dependancies in pip.)

 # How to use
 Make sure to activate the conda environment before executing anything: